 It’s not just about fresh air of freedom you breathe, driving down the boulevard of the Hyderabad-Bangalore route, it’s more than just that.
 From breath-taking natural scenes to enriching culture and traditions, and also mouth-watering traditional delicacies, Hyderabad-Bangalore route offers everything that makes it a perfect hassle-free route.
-So, rev up your car’s engine for an exciting journey ahead!
+So, why wait, rent a self drive car & rev up your car’s engine for an exciting journey ahead!

 Entering the City of Handlooms

 As you travel along the nicely stretched highway from Hyderabad to Gadwal, you will find various eating outlets and dhabas urging your tummy to put a break to your journey.
 So if you are the one of those who started without breakfast, make sure you stop to enjoy some delicious Mirchi bajjis and bondas.
 Moreover, Gadwal is majorly known for its handlooms.
 Just put a reminder to stop and shop for some beautiful sarees for your loved ones!

 A former capital of Andhra Pradesh, Kurnool is the first major stop that comes welcoming your way.
 This city is endowed with local culture and some impressive landmarks such as Konda Reddy Fort and Orvakal rock Gardens.
 If you are an enthusiast of culture and history, you might end up exploring some beautiful culture and people on the city roads.

 Attractions to attend to!